American Swedish Historical Museum

 The American Swedish Historical Museum is the oldest Swedish-American museum in the United States.
 It is located in Franklin Delano Roosevelt Park in South Philadelphia, on part of a historic 17th-century land grant originally provided by Queen Christina of Sweden to settlers of New Sweden.

+It has EIN 23-1417519 as a 501(c)(3) Public Charity; in 2025 it claimed $1,244,598 in total revenue and total assets of $3,737,227.

 History

 During 1926, the Swedish-American committee of the Sesqui-Centennial International Exposition of 1926 was formed.
 Noted author and historian, Amandus Johnson was elected to be its president.
 From this activity grew a committee to plan ways to preserve the memory of the New Sweden colony which dated to 1638.
 The New Sweden Tricentennial Association was formed which commissioned and published Swedes In America, 1638–1938, a work of historical research which was edited by Adolph B. Benson and Naboth Hedin.

 The first national campaign was underway to erect a Swedish Museum in Philadelphia began soon after.
 On June 2, 1926, Sweden's Crown Prince and future King Gustaf VI Adolf placed the museum's cornerstone.
 In the fall of 1928, Christian von Schneidau painted the museum's entrance-hall ceiling and wall murals.
 The formal public dedication of the museum took place on June 28, 1938.
 This event was set to coordinate with the 300th anniversary of the Swedish arrival on the Delaware shores.
 Swedish Prince Bertil and Princess Louise made up the royal party that dedicated the museum.